Vismai-Khanderao/CanDis-Bot/README.md

 - Be notified about new announcements/assignments and assignment due dates

 ## Currently being implemented:
-- Live notifications, see point below (done for announcements, assignment reminder still needs to be done)
+- Live notifications for `channels` mode

 # How to use: